cxreiff/hostile_math_wizards/README.md

 Simple text adventure written in C++.

-Project for a high school Calculus class taught by Cindy Duim.
+Originally a project for a high school Calculus class taught by Cindy Duim.